Are You Listening to Your Body?

 The first step to improving communication is to know what you are feeling in your body.
 Click here to view the entire article.
 Compliments of Huffington Post.

 Your body is your clue to your emotions which then can inform you about the truth of what is going on with you.
-We get many messages from society that emotions, feelings, and being “needy” is the worst thing we could ever do.
+We get many messages from society that emotions, feelings, and being “needy” are the worst thing we could ever do.

-For this reason we learn how to:
+For this reason, we learn how to:

 - stuff what we are truly feeling

 - talk ourselves out of it

 - not even notice our feelings at all (until it is too late and we wind up exploding)